 Buying an investment property under market value can be difficult, but it’s not impossible.

-- Why is the vendor selling?
+Understand your vendor.
+Why is the vendor selling?
 Do they have an offer on another property? (could mean they want to sell quickly)

-- Study the market; what makes the property desirable?
+Understand your market.
+Study the market; what makes the property desirable?
 Is there something that I can do to add value and increase my yield?
 Is the market bearable and sustainable?

-2. Look for properties with good yields and cash flow
+2. Understand yields and cash flow

 Of course your true (net) rental yield will deduct your investment property expenses such as strata fees, utilities, property management fees, etc. from the annual rents.